8 min read

 The Covid-19 pandemic has shifted some yoga studios from in-studio learning to online education.
 Because of this, YTT is more accessible than it has ever been before.
 Numerous well-regarded yoga schools, teachers, and programs have shifted to an online platform that offers 200-hour YTT online.
 This has made yoga training more accessible to everyone around the world.
 Yoga Alliance approved the online learning platform in 2020, and you can now complete your entire YTT online.
 In addition, it is often more affordable and allows you to study under world-renowned yoga instructors.

 The cost of yoga teacher training will vary depending on the course.
-It is dependent on the level of certification, length of the program, location, and many other factors.
+It depends on the level of certification, length of the program, location, and many other factors.
 However, you can spend anywhere from $200 to $7000 on YTT.
 A 200-hour program is generally between $1000 to $3000 and runs for three to four weeks.
 Yoga Alliance registered schools are often cheaper and can cost half the Bikram teacher training programs.

 If you are interested in going abroad for your studies, it could increase the price.
 Some places are notoriously expensive, including Costa Rica and Bali, but it is possible to find affordable programs.
 Certain countries have more luxurious and westernized programs than other places, including India.
 India is the most affordable location abroad to take your YTT and can cost under $1000.
 In addition, it is the birthplace of yoga, putting you in the heart of the practice.
 Other affordable countries include Nepal and Thailand.
 Generally, $3000 or more courses are in exotic locations with world-renowned instructors, gourmet meals, luxurious accommodations, and students worldwide.
 You can find these in Thailand, Bali, Europe, and minimally in the US and Canada.